Prefer to save or print this information and take it with you? Download the ebook version.

 Amazon Product Reviews

 To successfully promote a product, it must have a certain number of good customer reviews on Amazon.
-This can be extremely difficult to accomplish, especially when you’re just launching a product or if you’ve had trouble getting reviews in the past.
+This can be extremely difficult to accomplish, especially when you have just launched a product or if you’ve had trouble getting reviews in the past.
+Plus, it’s important to remember that satisfied customers are way less likely to leave a review than unsatisfied customers.

 A retail ready product should have at least 15 customer reviews, with an average star rating of 3.5 or higher.
 But how do you get more Amazon reviews?